Wrongful Death Suit Against Jim Carrey Has Been Dismissed

 Jim Carrey Filed a Countersuit

-In a countersuit, the actor accused the family of his late ex-girlfriend of trying to extort money from him through the initial lawsuit, according to The Hollywood Reporter.
+In a countersuit, the actor accused the family of his late ex-girlfriend of trying to extort money from him through the initial lawsuit, according to the Hollywood Reporter.
 The countersuit also alleges that, prior to her overdose, Cathriona had also tried to blackmail him.
-Jim stated that White threatened to go to the media and say Carrey had passed sexually transmitted diseases on to her, unless he complied with her demands.
+Jim stated that White threatened to go to the media and say Carrey had passed sexually transmitted diseases to her, unless he complied with her demands.

 The initial wrongful death lawsuit also made claims of sexually transmitted diseases.
 Cathriona’s mother alleged that the mental distress that led to her suicide was partially caused by the STDs she had contracted.
 As a result of these accusations, Jim’s attorney, Raymond Boucher, had previously asked the court to provide a copy of White’s STD test results.

-The records provided to Boucher showed that Cathriona had been free of sexually transmitted diseases, prior to dating Carrey.
+The records provided to Boucher showed that Cathriona had been free of sexually transmitted diseases prior to dating Carrey.
 Further inspection, however, revealed that those test results had been forged.

 While Carrey’s representative didn’t comment on the details of the dismissal, he did say that Jim is looking forward to moving on with his life.